Bright from the Start

 Why should I participate?

-Programs that participate in Quality Rated demonstrate a commitment to higher early care and educations standards than those required.
-This alone can support a program's marketing efforts.
-Participation in Quality Rated also helps a program gain access to free technical assistance, training, enhancement grants, and Quality Rated bonus packages.
+Programs that participate in Quality Rated demonstrate a commitment to higher early care and education standards than those required by licensing.
+Committing to high quality practices improves child outcomes and positively affects child development.
+This alone can support a program’s marketing efforts.
+Participation in Quality Rated also helps a program gain access to free technical assistance, a variety of impactful training opportunities, and Quality Rated payment incentives.

 Who can I call with questions about the Quality Rated process?